masonlin/CommunicationToolkitSocketio/README.md

 2. share photo on - Sharing (100%)

-3. Refactoring Sharing - Sharing2 (60%)
+3. Refactoring Sharing - Sharing2 (85%)
    *   Refactoring for the gallery features, change codes from ES5 to ES6 (10%)
    *   Add react-image-gallery.js
    *   In server side, Use babel-cli to replace the ES6 statment.
    *   In client side, Webpack include the babel-loader
+   *   Refactoring to ES6 complete.

 3. share file (0%)